Skip to content

 Similar to volatile const in a prior example, volatile is used here to make compiler output more deterministic.
 Without it, the compiler may choose to optimize away a variable if it's never assigned to, not knowing its value is actually provided by user space.
 The volatile qualifier doesn't change the variable's semantics.

-Next, in user space, initialize global_u16 to 9000:
+In user space, initialize global_u16 to 9000:

 1